jnktsj/APPSR/test/README.md

     # Input reads look already clean!

 ##### Case 3: `poor.fq`
-When the quality of reads in a FASTQ is not good, you will get:
+When the quality of reads in a FASTQ is poor, you will get:

     Optimal_3'adapter=NULL